legal resources necessary to hold negligent facilities accountable.

 In the case of a minor under age twelve, the parent or guardian must bring suit on behalf of the minor within seven years after the malpractice.
-If the minor was injured at age twelve or older, plaintiff has until one year after turning eighteen to file suit.
+If the minor was injured at age twelve or older, the plaintiff has until one year after turning eighteen to file suit.
 (Okla.
 Stat.
 Ann.
 Title 76, §18; Okla.
 Stat.
 Ann.
-Title 12, §96)
+Title 12, §96)DAMAGES CAP

-- Punitive damages are limited to $100,000; in the case of intentional and malicious acts, punitive damages are limited to the greater of $500,000 or two times compensatory damages.
+- Punitive damages are limited to $100,000; in the case of intentional and malicious acts, punitive damages are limited to the greater of $500,000, or two times, compensatory damages.
 (Okla.
 Stat.
 Ann.
 Title 23, §9.1)

 Wrongful DeathSTATUTE OF LIMITATIONS

-- 2 years from time of death.
+- 2 years from the time of death.
 (Okla.
 Stat.
 Ann.
 Title 12, §1053)

 - Protective Services for Vulnerable Adults Act – (Okla.
 Stat.
 Title 43a, §§10-101 – 110)